 Answers To Common Questions We Hear

-No, the child may be asked by social services (and on rare occasion by the court itself) about his or her feelings regarding each parent and their respective living environments.
+No, the child may be asked by social services (and on a rare occasion by the court itself) about their feelings regarding each parent and their respective living environments.
 Children of advanced age may voluntarily express a preference to live with a certain parent.
-However, there is no rule that a child over a certain age may determine his or her future living status.
+However, there is no rule that a child over a certain age may determine their future living status.

-It is legally advantageous to be the party initiating the divorce process.
+Is it legally advantageous to be the party initiating the divorce process?

 It makes no difference.
 Individuals are frequently concerned that the court will favor the party who files the divorce.
 In fact, the party initiating the divorce has no special rights over and above the other party.

 Will the other party be penalized for marital misconduct?

 Generally, no. Minnesota is a “no-fault” state.
 Therefore, the court is generally required to disregard alleged wrongdoing, unless it affects the best interests of the children.